When does an asset become a matrimonial asset in divorce?

 - The divorce process in Singapore generally takes one year to conclude.
 It is generally concluded when the court conducts the ancillary matter hearing to decide on ancillary issues.

 While the separation or divorce process is played out, the value of assets may fluctuate.
 Indeed, assets may increase or decrease due to bonuses awarded crystallised share options or the stock and property exigencies.

 You can see the uppermost question that most of our clients have: What then is the cut-off date for determining the asset pool and valuing the matrimonial assets?

 - At the date they file for divorce.

-- At date of the hearing of the ancillary matters.
+- At the date of the hearing of the ancillary matters.

 In the recent Court of Appeal case of TND v TNC SGCA 34, the Court of Appeal has reiterated that generally, “the ancillary matter hearing date should be used for purposes of valuation of the matrimonial assets.”

 This means that unless parties can satisfy the court to use another date, all matrimonial assets will be valued at the end of the divorce process, i.e, at the hearing of the ancillary matters.
-Family litigants should therefore be aware of this very important decision.
+Family litigants should therefore be aware of this significant decision.